andyatkinson/development_guides/README.md

 ## What is this?

-These are software installation guides to support the book High Performance PostgreSQL for Rails.
+These are Installation and Usage Development Guides to help support the book High Performance PostgreSQL for Rails.

-The guides exist in the book as content, Appendixes, but are also maintained here on an ongoing basis.
+The guides exist in the book but are also maintained here.

-If you spot bugs or want to contribute suggestions, please open an Issue or Pull Request for this repo!
+If you spot bugs or have suggestions, please open an Issue or Pull Request!

 ## Mac OS

-These installation guides are solely for Mac OS.
+Installation guides are provided for Mac OS.

-In the future there may be additional guides for Linux or Windows as well.

-## Conventions
+## Conventions Used Here

 These are command line programs.
 Install them using a command line Terminal program.

-Each piece of software has a corresponding Markdown file.
-The Table of Contents above is a list of all of the guides made from the Markdown files.
+Each item has it's own Markdown file covering Installation and optionally Usage.
+The Table of Contents lists all items and is assembled from the Markdown files.

-The files are intentionally kept in a flat list to make it easier to generate links to them as a Table of Contents.
+The files are kept in a flat list to make it easier to generate the Table of Contents.

-Cross references exist in the files by linking to other files.

 ## Table of Contents

 Regenerate the Table of Contents by running `ruby generate_toc.rb`.

-The script will append a new version to the file.
-Remove the old version and commit the changes to README.md.
+The script prepends to this file.
+Remove the old version after the prepended portion before committing the changes.